NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-06-19-active-directory-domain-enumeration-part-1.md

 <img src="/img/adpart1/7.PNG" alt="Getting-gz" width="600" height="200">

 ## Domain Controllers
-A domain controller is a server that responds to authentication requests and verifies users on computer networks
+A domain controller is a server that responds to authentication requests and verifies users on computer networks, keeps all of that data organized and secured
 ```
  Get-DomainController
  ```